 Quantum Leap: Teleportation is Here!
-Discover How It Could Change Everything. - YaNoticias
+Discover How It Could Change Everything. - YANoticias

 – Speed: Facilitates near-instantaneous communication over long distances.

-– Computing Power: Promises to revolutionize computing power, enabling tasks unachievable by today’s supercomputers.
+– Computing Power: Promises to revolutionise computing power, enabling tasks unachievable by today’s supercomputers.

 – Cons: